ruggeri/ninety_nine_cats/notes/02-django-admin-site/03f-list-view-optimizing-weird-queries.md

 post?

 One way is to override `get_queryset`.
-Here we can do stuff like `preload_relation`, or some kind of weird join, or whatever.
+Here we can do stuff like `prefetch_related`, or some kind of weird join, or whatever.
+This seems pretty recommended.